codefellows/seattle-iOS-401d8/06-intro-objective-c/class-27/README.md

 * Continue from the same project from yesterday.
 * Refactor the `Employee` class to have an `email` **PROPERTY** as a `NSString`.
 	* Declare a custom initializer that takes in all the required parameters and initializes a new instance of `Employee`.
-	* Conform Employee class to `NSCoding` protocol and implement the required methods.
+	* Conform Employee class to `NSCopying` protocol and implement the required methods.
 * Define and build `EmployeeDatabase`.
 	* Make this class a singleton that manages an array of employees.
 * Build out the UI: